AK-104

-The AK-104 is a carbine variant of the AK-103.
-It's chambered to fire 7.62×39mm ammunition and thusly feeds from any standard 7.62x39 AK pattern magazine.
+The AK-104 is a carbine variant of the AK-103 chambered in 7.62×39mm which feeds from any standard 7.62x39 AK pattern magazine.

 Design

-The AK-104 is a 314mm (12.4in) barreled carbine in the AK-100 series of rifles, the dimensions of the gun is the same to other carbines of the AK-100 series.
+The AK-104 is a 314mm (12.4 in) barreled carbine in the AK-100 series of rifles, the dimensions of the gun is the same to other carbines of the AK-100 series.

 However, the AK-104 also features a solid, side-folding polymer stock, unlike the shorter, skeleton-stocked AKS-74U.

 The AK-104 uses an adjustable notched rear tangent iron sight calibrated in 100 m increments from 100 to 500 m.
 The front sight is a post adjustable for elevation in the field.
 Horizontal adjustment is done by the armory before issue.

 The AK-104 has a muzzle booster derived from the AKS-74U.

 Protective coatings ensure excellent corrosion resistance of metal parts.
 Forearm, magazine, butt stock and pistol grip are made of high strength plastic.

-The 100-series AKs are produced by the Izhmash factories in Izhevsk, Russia.